vburckhardt/terraform-ibm-landing-zone/README.md

 - Virtual Private Endpoint (VPE) for Cloud Object Storage in each VPC.
 - A VPN gateway in the management VPC.

-Each pattern creates the following infrastructure on the VPC:
+Each pattern creates the following infrastructure in the VPC:

-- The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters
+- The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters.
-- The QuickStart VSI pattern deploys an edge VPC with one VSI and a jump server VSI in the management VPC
+- The QuickStart VSI pattern deploys an edge VPC with one VSI and a jump server VSI in the management VPC.
-- The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC
+- The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC.
-- The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC
+- The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC.
-- The mixed pattern provisions both of these elements
+- The mixed pattern provisions both of these elements.

 For more information about the default configuration, see [Default Secure Landing Zone configuration](.docs/pattern-defaults.md).